Émile Durkheim and the Three Functions Theory: Understanding Society Through Social Cohesion

 Scientific Explanation: Durkheim’s Methodological Insights

 Durkheim’s theory was not based on speculation but on rigorous empirical analysis.
-Even so, in his seminal work The Elementary Forms of Religious Life (1912), he studied the religious practices of Australian Aboriginal tribes, particularly the Kula ring and totemism, to uncover universal patterns in human societies.
+That's why in his seminal work The Elementary Forms of Religious Life (1912), he studied the religious practices of Australian Aboriginal tribes, particularly the Kula ring and totemism, to uncover universal patterns in human societies.
 His findings revealed that religion is not a private matter but a social fact—a phenomenon that exists independently of individual beliefs and exerts a powerful influence on behavior.

 FAQ: Addressing Common Questions About the Three Functions Theory